AquiGorka/aquigorka.github.io/_posts/2015-06-01-intensidad.md

 </p>

 > <p style="text-align: right; font-style: italic;">
->   The few who knew what might be learned,<br /> Foolish enough to put their whole heart on show,<br /> And reveal their feelings to the crowd below,<br /> Mankind has always crucified and burned<br />Zero to One: What to do with secrets?
+>   The few who knew what might be learned,<br /> Foolish enough to put their whole heart on show,<br /> And reveal their feelings to the crowd below,<br /> Mankind has always crucified and burned<br /><b>Zero to One</b>: What to do with secrets?
 > </p>

 <h3 style="text-align: center;">